JanuszPelc/ChiVariate/README.md

 ## Trade-offs and gotchas

 ChiVariate's fully composable, non-allocating design delivers predictable performance and flexibility, but achieving this required specific architectural choices.
-This section covers the key tradeoffs and potential gotchas to be aware of when using the library in production.
+This section covers the key trade-offs and potential gotchas to be aware of when using the library in production.

 ### Working with ref structs

 ChiVariate's `struct`-based design eliminates allocations but requires understanding a key constraint: RNG instances must be stored as fields, not properties.
 This happens because samplers use `ref` parameters to avoid copying state.

 Since C# properties can't be passed by reference, attempting to use an RNG stored as a property will fail to compile when calling sampler methods.
-For example, declaring an RNG as `public ChiRng Rng { get; set; }` property will cause compilation errors, while `public ChiRng Rng;` field works perfectly.
+For example, declaring an RNG as a `public ChiRng Rng { get; set; }` property will cause compilation errors, while a `public ChiRng Rng;` field works perfectly.
 The solution is straightforward: declare RNG instances as fields rather than properties.

 This design choice prevents the classic "modifying a copy" bug that plagues mutable structs, ensuring RNG state updates correctly every time.